-Magnolia Science Academy 4 is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted, temporarily restricted and permanently restricted.
+Magnolia Science Academy is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted, temporarily restricted and permanently restricted.

-Net assets of the Magnolia Science Academy 4 consist of the following:
+Net assets of MSA consist of the following:

-Unrestricted - All resources over which the governing board has discretionary control to use in carrying on the general operations of MSA 4.
+Unrestricted - All resources over which the governing board has discretionary control to use in carrying on the general operations of MSA.

 Temporarily restricted - These net assets are restricted by donors to be used for specific purposes.
-MSA 4 does not have temporarily restricted net assets.
+MSA does not have temporarily restricted net assets.

 Permanently restricted - These net assets are permanently restricted by donors and cannot be used by the school.
-MSA 4 does not have permanently restricted net assets.
+MSA does not have permanently restricted net assets.